 2015, Josiah founded The Virtue Solution Project, an effort to combat apathy to restore the fabric of America from the ground up.
 Josiah believes the future of liberty rests on the moral courage to do right,

 community self-sufficiency, and love for our neighbors.
 When we depend on God and each other we don't have to depend on big government.
 These themes figured prominently in President Trump's State of the Union address in 2018.
 One example of this "real America" as President Trump explained is the "Cajun Navy" in Louisiana and Texas that volunteered to rescue victims of Hurricane Harvey.
 The Virtue Solution Project aims to replicate this volunteer spirit across America, putting into practice the values the Founders told us would preserve liberty.
 The movement has been largely successful, sparking conferences on "localism" and personal responsibility and inspiring many patriots across the country to run for state and local office.

 Josiah sees the vision of America's Founders as the right course for our country.
 This vision requires limits on government.
 As your state representative, Josiah aims to utilize the Tenth Amendment to limit rising Federal overreach of its rightful constitutional powers.

 As your representative, Josiah Magnuson fights for your values.
-He is a voice of courage in Columbia, and you can be confident in his record of leadership.
+He is a voice of courage in Columbia.
+You can be confident in his record of leadership!
 If you have any questions, feel free to call him at 864-420-7933.